Military beret: South Vietnam

-During this period berets were also worn by female personnel of the Armed Forces for everyday and parade uniform.
-The colour of the beret corresponded with that of the main uniform (e.g. Army and Air Force everyday uniform – olive, Navy uniform – navy blue or white, Army parade uniform – sea green, Air Force parade uniform – dark blue).

 Spain

 Spain's Crown Prince Felipe de Borbon (in blue beret of the Royal Guard) speaks with a Spanish engineer soldier about the capabilities of a bomb disposal robot during a visit to Spain's San Gregorio training area to meet with participants in exercise Interdict 12, Oct.
 30.

 The beret is used in the various armed forces of Spain.
 The colours used are: